takingurstuff/The-ultimate-prodigy-hacks/README.md

 # The-ultimate-prodigy-hacks
-A present day prodigy hacker's best friend its simple on how to use them step 1: copy the code that seems interesting. step 2: create a bookmarklet (however on microsoft edge click the star icon). step 3: name it whatever you want. and step 4: once in prodigy, click on the bookmark and done.
+A present day prodigy hacker's best friend.

+its simple on how to use them

+step 1: copy the code that seems interesting.

+step 2: create a bookmarklet (however on microsoft edge click the star icon).

+step 3: name it whatever you want.

+and step 4: once in prodigy, click on the bookmark and done.

 Enjoy!